 Our website is supported by our readers.
 We sometimes earn a commission when you click through the affiliate links on our website at no extra cost to you.

-Happy New Year 2023!
-It’s that time of year again where we all make resolutions to improve our health and fitness.
+It’s that time of year again when we all make resolutions to improve our health and fitness.
 If you’re like me, you probably have a love-hate relationship with exercise.
 On one hand, it feels amazing to break a sweat and push your body to its limits.
 On the other hand, finding the motivation to get up and work out can be a real struggle.

 Set Specific, Measurable Fitness Goals

 The first step to improving and reaching your fitness goals in 2024 is to set specific, measurable goals.
 This means figuring out what you want to achieve and how you’ll track your progress.

 For example, instead of saying “I want to get in shape,” try setting a goal like “I want to run a 5K in under 30 minutes by March.”
 This goal is specific (running a 5K) and measurable (under 30 minutes).
 It also has a deadline (March), which helps you stay on track.

 Setting specific, measurable goals will help you stay focused and motivated.
 It’s also a good idea to share your goals with a friend or accountability partner.
 This will give you someone to celebrate your progress with and keep you accountable when you feel like skipping a workout.

 One of the biggest barriers to staying fit is finding an exercise that you actually enjoy.
 If you hate running, don’t force yourself to run every day just because it’s “good for you”.
 There are so many different types of exercise out there, and it’s important to find something that you look forward to doing.

 For example, if you love being outdoors, try hiking or cycling.
 If you enjoy team sports, join a local league or grab some friends for a pickup game.
 If you’re more of a solo exerciser, try a solo sport like swimming or tennis.
 The key is to find something that you look forward to doing and that fits your personality and lifestyle.